DavidLXu/DavidLXu.github.io/_posts/2026-03-09-blog-post-teleoperation-frame-alignment.md

 When building teleoperation systems, the hardest part is often not inverse kinematics, but **frame alignment** between the teleoperation device and the robot end effector.

-Different teleoperation devices may output poses in arbitrary world frames:
+Different teleoperation devices may output poses in arbitrary world frames, including VR controllers, joysticks, HTC Vive Trackers, and other custom devices.
+Different robots may also define end-effector coordinates very differently, whether they are bimanual robots, humanoids, or conventional robot arms.

-- VR controllers
-- joysticks
-- HTC Vive Trackers
-- other custom devices

-Different robots may also define end-effector coordinates very differently:

-- bimanual robots
-- humanoids
-- robot arms

 If these frames are not aligned correctly, teleoperation feels wrong immediately.
 Translation directions are swapped, rotation directions are unintuitive, and the robot moves in ways that do not match the operator’s intent.